Eye Matter Logo

 4. DO plan activities that involve more than one other adult being present, or at least are within sight and hearing of others;

-5. DO have separate sleeping accommodation for children, young people, adults and young leaders in any overnight activity;
+5. DO have separate sleeping accommodation for young people, adults and leaders in any overnight activity;

-1. DON’T play physical contact games with children, young people or vulnerable adults;
+1. DON’T play physical contact games with young people or vulnerable adults;

 2. DON’T permit abusive peer activities, g.: initiation ceremonies, bullying;